Caste system in Sri Lanka: Sinhalese castes

+In traditional Sinhalese society Buddhist monks are placed at the top.
+Irrespective of the birth caste of a monk, even the king had to show respect to them.

 The documented history of the island begins with the arrival of Prince Vijaya from India.
 Although the origin of Sri Lankan communities is unclear, genetic studies on Sinhalese have shown that most of the Sinhala community are genetically related to North Indians, with traces from South India too.
-About half of the Sinhalese population are Govigama.
+The Library of Congress, claimed that about half of the Sinhalese population are Govigama.

-Ancient Sri Lankan texts, such as the Pujavaliya, Sadharmaratnavaliya, Yogaratnakaraya and inscriptions, show that a caste system namely existed among the Sinhalese.
-Evidence of this hierarchy can be seen during the 18th-century British-Kandyan period, indicating its continuation even after the Sri Lankan monarchy.
+Ancient Sri Lankan texts, such as the Pujavaliya, Sadharmaratnavaliya, Yogaratnakaraya and inscriptions, show that a feudal system namely existed among the Sinhalese.
+Evidence of this hierarchy can be seen during the 18th-century British-Kandyan period, indicating its continuation even after the Kandyan monarchy ceased in 1815.

-Colonialism and foreign intervention in the dynastic conflicts of the island throughout history have also influenced the caste system, some suggesting even a re-arrangement of the occupational castes.
+Colonialism and foreign intervention in the dynastic conflicts of the island throughout history have also influenced the caste system, some such as Robert Knox suggesting even a re-arrangement of the occupational castes.